truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 The data can be accessed at different levels of geographic granularity ranging from the most granular balancing authority level to the contiguous U.S.

+For reference, at the balancing authority level, we retain the original raw EIA demand data in the final cleaned product (`Raw Demand (MW)`).
+See the next section for details.

 ### Balancing Authority Level Data
 The most granular results are for the 56 balancing authorities in this